josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ### Create a New Push Notification Campaign [POST]

-User can create Push Notitification campaign on this endpoint.
+User can create Push Notification campaign on this endpoint.
 It takes a JSON object containing campaign data and returns campaign id from database or returns an error message.